TZA (EP): Background

 TZA was produced for the 10th anniversary of Kizz Daniel in the Nigerian music industry.
 The title, an abbreviation of "Thanks a lot," appears to express his joy to his fans.
 Announced on social media prior to its release, the EP included the same tracklist today, except a track titled "Jejeli" was listed.
 The EP included two singles, "Too Busy To Be Bae" and "Twe Twe," both released on 11 December 2023.
 "Too Busy To Be Bae" was produced by P.Priime, while "Twe Twe" features production from Ayzed, Killertunes, and Blaisebeatz.
-Kizz Daniel embarked on a European tour.
+To promote the EP, Kizz Daniel embarked on a European tour.

 Critical reception

-Afrocritik's Abioye Damilare Samson praised TZA as "a commendable project" that stayed true to Kizz Daniel's signature style, with infectious rhythms and a blend of jùjú melodies and groovy production."
+Afrocritiks Abioye Damilare Samson praised TZA as "a commendable project" that stayed true to Kizz Daniel's signature style, with infectious rhythms and a blend of jùjú melodies and groovy production."
 It rescued a 6/10 rating.
 Patrick Ezema of the Culture Custodian felt that "while TZA offered some catchy melodies typical of Kizz Daniel, it fell short in lyricism and cohesion, with a "toxic brand of anti-love" in its themes and an overall lack of depth to justify its release."